Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 ![A feature flag called `top-3` is now visible.](./enable-ff.png)

-Everything’s now setup on the Unleash side.
-Let’s setup the Rails application.
+Everything’s now set up on the Unleash side.
+Let’s set up the Rails application.

 ## 3. Setup the rails app